DevMaelFranceschetti/Atari/README.md

 If you want to compute less directions around the parameters, you can tune the nb_lines parameter.
 Default is 50.
 You can also decrease the precision and the number of parameters tested around by increasing the stepalpha parameter.
 See an example :
 python3.6 vignette.py --env Qbert --filename my_parameters --basename "params" --min_iter 1 --max_iter 1 --step_iter 1 --nb_lines 30 --stepalpha 2.5

-Parameters are quite similar vor Gradient.py.
+Parameters are quite similar for Gradient.py.